D-Benja/D-Benja/README.md

 Based in Cordoba, Argentina 🌍.

-During the last 8 months I have been performing my skills as a full-stack web developer but although more focused on the front-end, creating modern and user friendly projects.
+During the last year I have been performing my skills as a full-stack web developer but although more focused on the front-end, creating modern and user friendly projects.
 I love to immerse myself in the new things what I'm learning.

 <br/>